Sylius/SyliusResourceBundle/docs/resource_factories.md

 }
 ```

-Use it on your operation
+Use it on your create operation

 ```php
 // src/Entity/Book.php